hyperledger/indy-hipe/text/message-trust-contexts/README.md

 Part of the intention with the terse MTC notation is that conversations about agent trust should be easy and interoperable.
 When agents send one another [`problem-report` messages](https://github.com/hyperledger/indy-hipe/pull/65), they can turn MTCs into human-friendly text, but also use this notation: "Unable to accept a payment from message that lacks Integrity guarantees (-i)."
 This notation can help diagnose trust problems in logs.
 It may also be helpful with [message tracing](https://github.com/hyperledger/indy-hipe/pull/60), [protocol discovery](https://github.com/hyperledger/indy-hipe/pull/73), and agent testing.

+## Reference

+A complete reference implementation of MTCs in python is attached to this HIPE (see [mtc.py](mtc.py)).
+It could easily be extended with custom trust dimensions, and it would be simple to port to other programming languages.
+Note that the implementation includes unit tests written in pytest style, and has only been tested on python 3.x.